projectkerberus/terraform-kerberus-argocd/README.md

 ## Authors

-Module is maintained by [Kiratech](https://www.kiratech.it/) with help from [these awesome contributors](https://github.com/projectkerberus/terraform-kerberus-dashboard/graphs/contributors).
+The module is maintained by [Kiratech](https://www.kiratech.it/) with help from [these awesome contributors](https://github.com/projectkerberus/terraform-kerberus-dashboard/graphs/contributors).

 ## License